-- Industry and media are so busy and interested in promoting AI that there is virtually no effort put into question whether the concept is accurate or valid.
+- Industry and media are so busy and interested in promoting AI that there is virtually no effort to question whether the concept is accurate or valid.

-Under the constant barrage of hype around AI, it has been common to skip over the part where one understands what AI is and its validity for providing the benefits that are routinely promised.
+Under the constant barrage of hype around AI, it has been common to skip over the part where one understands what AI is and its validity for providing the routinely promised benefits.

 We ran into an article that did something scarce.
 It called into question the entire use of the term AI as applied to software.